element-hq/element-meta/docs/FTUE.md

 5. Open web view overlay for login (or redirect to IdP on Web/Desktop; OIDC flow; requires consent on iOS; see [Login](#login) for more details)
 6. User authenticates, web view closes (or redirect back to Web/Desktop app), user is back in the app
 7. [user is logged in]
+8. [ask server if single device or additional device] Secure Messaging
+	1. If no encryption or secure backup enabled => skip this step or set up secure messaging if first login
+	2. Single device (and not first login) => Ask for recovery method to obtain 4S (offer to reset?) => can't be skipped
+	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) or recovery method => can't be skipped
+9. [message history and key backup are fetched from server, device is cross-signed (if applicable)]
-8. [user attributes are pulled from the server, if possible]
+10. [user attributes are pulled from the server, if possible]
-9. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
+11. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
-10. [if we don't get user attributes from the server or user is allowed to change them] Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
+12. [if we don't get user attributes from the server or user is allowed to change them] Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
-11. Ask to allow notifications
+13. Ask to allow notifications
-12. Ask for consent to analytics
+14. Ask for consent to analytics
-13. User account summary (your name, avatar, MXID, etc.)
+15. User account summary (your name, avatar, MXID, etc.)
-14. Element is set up, user sees their 'All chats' list
+16. Element is set up, user sees their 'All chats' list

 ### 1b) Regular user invitation